 To enter the description, return to the homepage of your blog page and select “Add a short description.”

 Once you’ve finished writing your description, click the “Save” button.

 7. Fill out the details in the “About” section.

-After you’ve completed the description, return to the “About” tab and fill out all of the information you can.
-It is critical to fill out as much information as possible so that visitors can find all of the information they require when they arrive at the website.
+After completing the description, return to the “About” tab and fill out all the information you can.
+It is critical to fill out as much information as possible so that visitors can find all the information they require when they arrive at the website.

-You might not want to disclose your phone number or other personal information right now.
-That is perfectly acceptable; fill in as much as you want, but make sure to include the essentials, such as website, company summary, creation date, and e-mail.
+You might not want to disclose your phone number or other personal information.
+That is perfectly acceptable; fill in as much as you want, but make sure to include the essentials, such as the website, company summary, creation date, and e-mail.

 8. Encourage people to like your blog’s Facebook page.

 With your blog fan page setup and most of the information filled out, you can now begin inviting others to like or follow your page.

 The most excellent place to begin is with friends and family who are already part of your network.
 Under the “Know Friends Who Might Like Your Page” button, Facebook makes it simple to invite people to your network.
 You may search for and pick all your network pals who you want to ask to like your page.